1st commercial flight in years takes off from Yemen's Sanaa | Business

 The truce accord calls for two commercial flights a week to and from Sanaa to Jordan and Egypt.
 The Houthi-held Sanaa is blockaded by the Saudi-led coalition, which backs the internationally recognized government.

-The closure of the airport has inflicted major economic and humanitarian damage — thousands of people had lost their jobs and businesses providing services closed down or suffered heavy losses.
+The closure of the airport has inflicted major economic and humanitarian damage — thousands of people lost their jobs as businesses providing services closed down or suffered heavy losses.

 The U.N. envoy for Yemen, Hans Grundberg, hailed what he described as “constructive cooperation” of the Yemeni government.